 I love the challenge of taking a bargain price meat like Ham, Turkey or Boston Butt and really making the most of it – but I especially like finding a healthier “premium” meat, like bone in Chicken Breast and doing the same.
 I look for prices of about 99 cents a pound (the low in my area) and stock up, and use it to its full advantage.

-Boneless breasts are often on sale for the same price, but I generally prefer the bone in – I find them much more versatile to use and a better value because then I can make stock, an item expensive to buy at the store and one that is often full of strange ingredients and just doesn’t taste quite right in the box or can.
+Boneless breasts are often on sale for the same price, but I generally prefer the bone in – I find them much more versatile to use and a better value because then I can make stock, an item expensive to buy at the store and one that is often full of strange ingredients.
+I notice a vast improvement in my cooking when using home-made stock, and it just doesn’t taste quite right in the box or can.
 Bone in breasts also:

 - Tend to be larger